 We heard Elizabeth talk about Antipodes and new things happening over the next year, indulged in the food and drink, and then just when we thought it was over, we headed upstairs to the bar for a cocktail.
 If you’ve never been to Soho Hotel, it’s well worth a visit if only for a cocktail and to people watch in the bar.

-I’m often asked which Antipodes products are suitable for which skin, and as we were gifted with a serum & oil set at the end of the event, I thought it a good time to give you a little insight into which Antipodes product I recommend for each skin type.
+I’m often asked which Antipodes products are suitable for which skin, and as we were gifted with an Antipodes serum & oil set at the end of the event, I thought it a good time to give you a little insight into which Antipodes product I recommend for each skin type.

 Best for: suits almost all skin types, and the best choice for younger skin.